jrief/django-formset/docs/source/dialog-model-forms.rst

 This takes the field ``reporter_id`` from the response and applies it to the field named ``issue.reporter``.
-Here we must use the caret symbol ``^`` so that **django-formset** can distinguish a server side response from another field in this collections of forms.
+Here we must use the caret symbol ``^`` so that **django-formset** can distinguish a server side response from another field in this collection of forms.

 .. rubric:: ``activate("clear")``